With mastitis, signs and symptoms can appear suddenly and may include:

 - Fever of 101 F (38.3 C) or greater

 Although mastitis usually occurs in the first several weeks of breast-feeding, it can happen anytime during breast-feeding.
-Lactation mastitis tends to affect only one breast — not both breasts.
+Lactation mastitis tends to affect only one breast.

 When to see a doctor

-In most cases, you'll feel ill with flu-like symptoms for several hours before you recognize that there's a sore red area on one of your breasts.
+In most cases, you'll feel ill with flu-like symptoms for several hours before you recognize that your breast has an area of tenderness and redness.
 As soon as you recognize this combination of signs and symptoms, it's time to contact your doctor.